Zero sound and higher-form symmetries in compressible holographic phases: Introduction and summary of results

 {}Similarly, at any non-zero temperature, the presence of a black hole horizon in the holographic phases explicitly breaks the emergent $(d-1)$-form symmetry and removes the holographic zero sound mode from the low energy spectrum.
 At low temperatures the symmetry is broken weakly, which leaves a strong imprint in the electric conductivity of the state in the form of a sharp Drude-like peak.
 The fact that such Drude-like peaks are caused by an approximate higher-form symmetry was previously demonstrated in \cite{Chen:2017dsy,Grozdanov:2018fic}.

 {}It is important to ask whether the higher-form symmetry persists for holographic states with a non-zero charge density.
 Indeed, it is known that, as long as the state exhibits an emergent Lorentz symmetry, the electrical conductivity will exhibit an extra Drude-like contribution that is characteristic of an approximate symmetry (in addition to the delta function arising from momentum conservation) \cite{Davison:2018ofp,Davison:2018nxm}.
-Here, we demonstrate that this Drude-like conductivity is in fact the consequence of an approximate anomalous higher-form conservation law that gives rise to a long-lived collective excitation at low temperatures, though, for reasons we illustrate, the symmetry does not survive at zero temperature.
+Here, we demonstrate that this Drude-like conductivity is in fact the consequence of an approximate anomalous higher-form conservation law that gives rise to a long-lived collective excitation at low temperatures, though, for reasons we illustrate, the excitation does not survive at zero temperature.

-{} Finally, compressibility and the presence of anomalous higher form symmetries are deeply related to charge fractionalization and the Luttinger theorem \cite{Else:2020jln}.
-We point out that in compressible holographic states, whether or not they support a long-lived excitation at low temperatures due to an approximate emergent higher-form symmetry, the boundary charge density remains carried entirely by the black hole horizon.
-Motivated by extensions of the Luttinger theorem to phases with fractionalized degrees of freedom \cite{Oshikawa_2000,Senthil:2003sqj,PhysRevB.70.245118} and the connection of horizons to deconfinement \cite{Witten:1998zw}, such charged horizons have been argued to be composed of fractionalized excitations (see \cite{Hartnoll:2011fn} and references therein).
+{} Finally, compressibility and the presence of anomalous higher form symmetries are deeply related to charge fractionalization and the Luttinger theorem{, which in its simplest instance states that the microscopic charge of a metal with a Fermi liquid fixed point is equal the volume of the Fermi surface.
+The anomaly of the emergent loop group of the Fermi liquid provides the link between the microscopic charge per unit cell and properties of the infrared effective theory, \cite{Else:2020jln}.
+A similar result is obtained in a superfluid, where there is also an emergent anomalous (higher-form) symmetry.
+Motivated by extensions of the Luttinger theorem to phases with fractionalized degrees of freedom, where the microscopic charge is equal the sum of the volume of the Fermi surface and a contribution from the fractionalized excitations, \cite{Oshikawa_2000,Senthil:2003sqj,PhysRevB.70.245118} and the connection of horizons to deconfinement \cite{Witten:1998zw}, such charged horizons have been argued to be composed of fractionalized excitations (see \cite{Hartnoll:2011fn} and references therein).
+We point out that in compressible holographic states, whether or not they support a long-lived excitation at low temperatures due to an approximate emergent higher-form symmetry of the kind discussed here, the boundary charge density remains carried entirely by the black hole horizon.
+Nevertheless, identifying an emergent anomalous symmetry in holographic compressible states would allow to write down their low-energy effective theory as well as illuminate the connection between the Luttinger theorem and the nature of the degrees of freedom of charged black holes.}

 A full understanding of emergent higher-form symmetries in holographic compressible states would therefore illuminate the connection between the Luttinger theorem and the nature of the degrees of freedom of charged black holes.

 {}In the remainder of this Section, we proceed to give a more detailed summary of our results, followed by a discussion and outlook, where amongst other things, we offer more comments on the relation between our results and the Luttinger theorem.
 Technical derivations are given in the subsequent sections and appendices.